 Finding the Right Class for You

-Give us a call if you aren't sure, we want to help you find the right fit.
+Just give us a call, we want to help you find the right fit.

-Minimum Age Requirement to practice in general classes at Santosha
+Minimum Age Requirement to Practice in Regular Classes

 Our minimum age requirement is 12-years old.
 Students between the ages of 12 and 15 are not permitted to attend heated classes.
 Our Gentle, Beginning Vinyasa, Yin and Restorative classes aren’t heated and are perfect for this age group.
 Those 12 to 15 must practice with a parent or guardian.
 You have to be at least 16 to take a heated class.
 All minors (under 18) must have a parent waiver signed prior to practicing (the parent or guardian must sign the waiver in person at a studio).
 The teacher has the right to ask any disruptive student to leave class.